-Last week was a terrible week for people using the BlackBerry (by RIM) handheld smart phones.
+Last week was a terrible week for people using the BlackBerry (by RIM) handheld smartphones.
 The company had an “outage” and millions of customers could not access their email for as long as three days.
-I started thinking about how BlackBerry will handle their customers.
+I started thinking about how BlackBerry will handle its customers and product failure.
 Here is something to think about.
-No matter how […]
+No […]

-Last week was a terrible week for people using the BlackBerry (by RIM) handheld smart phones.
+Last week was a terrible week for people using the BlackBerry (by RIM) handheld smartphones.
 The company had an “outage” and millions of customers could not access their email for as long as three days.
-I started thinking about how BlackBerry will handle their customers.
+I started thinking about how BlackBerry will handle its customers and product failure.
 Here is something to think about.

-BlackBerry is in the position of product/service failure.
+BlackBerry is in a position of product failure.
 Customers are outraged.
 I surveyed a number of BlackBerry users and most are considering switching to one of their competitors.
-PCMag.com reported that RIM is doing all they can to keep their customers, including giving away at least $100 worth of free apps.
-“We are grateful to our loyal BlackBerry customers for their patience,” RIM co-CEO Mike Lazaridis said in a statement.
-“We have apologized to our customers and we will work tirelessly to restore their confidence.
-We are taking immediate and aggressive steps to help prevent something like this from happening again.”
+PCMag.com reported that RIM is doing all it can to keep its customers, including giving away at least $100 worth of free apps.

-The apology is appreciated, and necessary.
+The apology is appreciated and necessary.
 RIM is quickly stepping up and taking responsibility, taking steps to minimize damage.
 They are increasing their customer service and hoping to minimize their customers’ loss of confidence.
-They are giving free apps and credit, hoping that these concessions will help retain their customers.
+They are giving free apps and credit, hoping these concessions will help retain their customers.
 The comments that have been following articles and blog posts on the Internet are mixed.
-Some appreciate BlackBerry’s gesture and efforts, while others have lost confidence and are defecting.
+Some appreciate BlackBerry’s gesture and efforts, while others have lost confidence and defected.